sonic-net/sonic-mgmt/docs/README_PFCWD_MMU_Change.md

         *    PFC watchdog is NOT triggered on the corresponding lossless priorities at interface et2.
         *    All the packets of data traffic 1 are received.
         *    All the packets of data traffic 2 are received.
 The throughput of traffic 2 is close to 100% of line rate.

+9. Repeat the test with different lossless priorities.
+10. Repeat the test with all lossless priorities simultaneously.